Mariya Oktyabrskaya: Combat

 She fought in her first tank battle on 21 October 1943.
 Oktyabrskaya maneuvered her tank in intense fighting; she and her fellow crew members destroyed machine-gun nests and artillery guns.
 When her tank was hit by gunfire, Oktyabrskaya, disregarding orders, leapt out of her tank and effected repairs under heavy fire.
 She was promoted to the rank of sergeant.

 A month later, on 17–18 November, Soviet forces captured the town of Novoye Selo in the region of Vitebsk during a night battle.
 During this attack, Oktyabrskaya grew her reputation as a skilled tank driver.
 On 17 November, Oktyabrskaya took part in an assault on the German positions near Novoye Selo.
 However, a German artillery shell exploded against her tank's tracks, halting her advance.
 Oktyabrskaya and a fellow crewman jumped out to repair the track, while other crew members provided covering fire from the turret.
 Eventually, they fixed the track and her tank rejoined the main unit several days later.

 Two months later, on 17 January 1944, Oktyabrskaya fought in another night attack.
 The battle would prove to be her last.
 The attack took place at the village of Krynki near Vitebsk.
 During the battle, she drove her T-34 about the German defenses, and destroyed resistance in trenches and machine-gun nests.
 The tank crew also destroyed a German self-propelled gun.
 Subsequently, the tank was hit by a German anti-tank shell, again in the tracks, and was immobilized.
 Oktyabrskaya immediately got out of the tank and began to repair the track, amid fierce small arms and artillery fire.
 She managed to repair the track, but she was hit in the head by shell fragments and lost consciousness.
 After the battle, she was transported to a Soviet military field hospital at Fastiv, near Kiev, and then to a military hospital in Smolensk, Russia.
-She remained in a coma for two months before finally dying on 15 March.
+She remained in a coma for two months before succumbing to her injuries on 15 March 1944.
 She was buried with military honors at the Heroes Remembrance Gardens in Smolensk.

 The following August, Oktyabrskaya was posthumously made a Hero of the Soviet Union in recognition of her bravery in the battles around Vitebsk.